 Tomb Guards must go through rigorous training

-An Old Guard member must first meet these rigid requirements to be eligible for training: superb physical condition, immaculate military record, and certain height restrictions.
-Next, he or she must memorize seven pages of cemetery history verbatim, learn the guard-change ceremony and grave locations, amongst countless other guard protocols and procedures.
+An Old Guard member must meet rigid requirements to become a Sentinel.
+These include superb physical condition, immaculate military record, and certain height restrictions.
+He or she must also memorize seven pages of cemetery history verbatim and learn the guard-change ceremony.
 Once training is complete, the soldier must score a 95 percent or higher on a test to get their temporary Tomb Guard badge.
 But they don’t earn their permanent badge until they’ve completed nine months of honorable service for the Tomb of the Unknown Soldier.
 This list of patriotic quotes will inspire you.

 Arlington is the only national cemetery to hold servicemen from every war in U.S. history

-Even if Arlington National Cemetery wasn’t designated until 1864, the burial grounds still hold the remains of those who fought in every war since the Revolutionary War.
-In 1892, cemetery officials exhumed some soldiers from other cemeteries who served during the Revolutionary War and War of 1812 and reburied them in the sacred grounds of Arlington.
-Make sure you know these 45 things America’s troops want to tell you.
+The burial grounds hold the remains of those who fought in every war since the Revolutionary War.
+In 1892, cemetery officials exhumed some soldiers from other cemeteries who served during the Revolutionary War and War of 1812 and reburied them at Arlington.